garrettmiller/WiFIDS/README.txt

 =========================================================
 Dependencies Required:

-apt-get -y install python, libssl-dev, iw, aircrack-ng
+apt-get -y install python, libssl-dev, iw, aircrack-ng, python-scapy, tcpdump

 If Aircrack-ng not in repositories, build from source with make && make install.